niki9796dk/P4-CompilerAndLanguage/README.md

 # P4-CompilerAndLanguage

-A compiler for the Flow-language which is used to implement data-flow models, and artificial neural network models in particular
+A compiler for the Flow-language which is used to implement data-flow models, and artificial neural network models in particular.
+(Project language level: Java 11)

 ## Dependencies
 Add the four .jar dependencies in the libraries-folder as libraries in the project: